SwiftSage/SwiftSage/swiftsage/prompt_templates/feedback_template.md

 1. Correctness
 2. Completeness

-Provide a score from 1 to 10 and a brief explanation.
+- Provide a score from 1 to 10 and a brief explanation.
-If you are not sure about the final answer, provide a score between 1 to 7 and explain why you are not sure about the final answer.
+- If you are not sure about the final answer, provide a score between 1 to 7 and explain why you are not sure about the final answer.
-Take care and do not give false information in the critical feedback.
+- Take care and do not give false information in the critical feedback.
+- If the solution (code snippet) is correct, but the explanation is not comprehensive, you can still give a high score.
+- Note that you should not ask for any input from the console in the code.
+The code should be self-contained and print the final answer at the end.
+- For some problems, the solution may not be unique.
+- You should review the original problem to verify the solution.

 ## Output Format